[Warning Below: So Many Spoilers]

 Heavy criticism to level against just a tv show – but that’s what happens when you go meta.
 People might assume you have something real to say, and listen.

 Unfortunately, the mouse baby isn’t the only instance this season where proselytizing compromises believability.
 Suddenly, no one is making fun of Piper for trying to insert references to classical literature into every conversation.
-Now it’s just the thing to do (unless you’re white trash).
+Now it’s just the thing to do, unless you’re one of the white meth-heads whose job it is to assure liberal white viewers that we’d be friends with all the right characters if we found ourselves on the show.
 We have Alex, while fretting over the exposure of a murder, make sure to relate her feelings to “The Telltale Heart.”
 We have Boo finding Poussey’s uncovered body in the cafeteria thinking about the river Styx and Pensatucky earning a smug chuckle by not knowing what she’s talking about.
-A similar chuckle is apparently expected of us when one of the meth-heads hasn’t read enough Sherlock Holmes to know who Microft is.
+We’re also supposed to laugh when one of the white druggies hasn’t read enough Sherlock Holmes to know who Microft is.

 People seem mostly up on intersectional feminist and multicultural principles, ready to refute Broken Window Theory and disengaging by telling people not to be all Kumbaya.
 Dayanara’s highest dreams for the baby girl she just lost to DSS involve organic food and wooden toys.
 Soso and Poussey, just before the latter’s death, resolve an argument they’ve had regarding privilege, idealism and protest by all joining the ranks of prisoners who take their stand on cafeteria tables.